Nevada Corporations, Nevada LLC, Incorporate in Nevada Nevada Corporations, Nevada LLC, Incorporate in Nevada

 This can be legally done, and be morally correct, under the old supreme court ruling advising, "No one is obligated to pay more than the tax codes require".

-The elimination of SE tax can only be accomplished via a busines entity.
+The elimination of SE tax can only be accomplished via a business entity.

 LET US EXAMINE THE PRINCIPAL BUSINESS ENTITIES AND THEIR TAX RELATIONSHIPS TO THE PRINCIPALS.